| Previous | Next |

 Papers (1939-1952) consisting of correspondence, orders, reports, memos, newsletters, clippings, post cards, financial records, and miscellaneous.

-This collection includes meeting minutes and reports of the East Carolina University Future Teachers of America, Robert H. Wright Chapter.
+This collection includes meeting minutes, reports, correspondence, and programs of the East Carolina University Future Teachers of America, Robert H. Wright Chapter.

 Collection holds medical notebooks from various sources.
 Two notebooks found in the Laupus Library History Collection with no presently known provenance.
 One notebook is a dietetics notebook from E. Alexander at General Hospital, Patterson, New Jersey.
 The other notebook is Dr. Edward Beach Crowell's medical recipe book.
 An additional notebook was added to the collection in 2018.
 This notebook, purchased from Palinurus, was the business record for a Connecticut physician in the 1840s.
 Two more notebooks were added in 2022.
 They document medical products.